-STRATEGY 1.3 PROMOTE FAIR WAGES FOR ARTS PROFESSIONALS AND SUPPORT STRATEGIES AIMED AT ATTRACTING SKILLED CREATIVE WORKERS AND ENTERPRISES TO KELOWNA

-Initiatives that support this strategy will promote an understanding of fair wages, encourage appropriate compensation for those working in the creative sector and create an environment that attracts artists to live and work in Kelowna.
+STRATEGY 1.3 PROMOTE FAIR WAGES FOR ARTS PROFESSIONALS AND SUPPORT STRATEGIES AIMED AT ATTRACTING SKILLED CREATIVE WORKERS AND ENTERPRISES TO KELOWNA Initiatives that support this strategy will promote an understanding of fair wages, encourage appropriate compensation for those working in the creative sector and create an environment that attracts artists to live and work in Kelowna.
+How could this be achieved?

-Review current practices for compensating arts professionals and make any necessary adjustments
+Review current practices for compensating arts professionals and make any necessary adjustments ARTISTS & CULTURAL ORGANIZATIONS

-Ensure organizations that receive government funding compensate artists appropriately
+Ensure organizations that receive government funding compensate artists appropriately CITY OF KELOWNA & OTHER LEVELS OF GOVERNMENT